Dual-domain Modulation Network for Lightweight Image Super-Resolution: Experiments

 \subsubsection{Comparison on Synthesized Datasets}

-TABLE~\ref{tab:performance} presents the results of quantitative comparisons among various lightweight SR methods at scale factors of \hbox{$ \times 2$}, \hbox{$ \times 3$}, and \hbox{$ \times 4$}.
-With minimal model computational costs, our DMNet outperforms state-of-the-art methods in terms of PSNR and SSIM on all benchmark test datasets.
+TABLE~\ref{tab:performance} presents quantitative comparisons among various lightweight SR methods at scale factors of \hbox{$ \times 2$}, \hbox{$ \times 3$}, and \hbox{$ \times 4$}.
+With minimal costs, our DMNet outperforms state-of-the-art methods in terms of PSNR and SSIM on all benchmark test datasets.
 Specifically, compared to the latest CNN-based method GASSL-B~\cite{wang2023global}, we surpass its PSNR by 0.24dB, 0.26dB, and 0.19dB at three scale factors, respectively, while utilizing only 83$\%$ of its number of parameters and 72$\%$ of its FLOPs.
-Compared to the latest Transformer-based method NGswin~\cite{choi2023n}, we surpass its PSNR by 0.18dB, 0.14dB, and 0.16dB at three scale factors, respectively, while utilizing only 57$\%$ of its number of parameters and 82$\%$ of its FLOPs.
-In Fig.~\ref{visual}, we present a visual comparison of existing methods at three scale factors.
-We observe that our method accurately reconstructs high-frequency boundaries of walls, railings, and letters, highlighting the texture of image contours.
+Compared to the latest Transformer-based method NGswin~\cite{choi2023n}, we surpass its PSNR by 0.18dB, 0.14dB, and 0.16dB at three scale factors, respectively, while utilizing only 57$\%$ of its parameters and 82$\%$ of its FLOPs.
+In Fig.~\ref{visual}, we present a visual comparison of three scale factors.
+Our method accurately reconstructs high-frequency boundaries of walls, eaves, and letters, highlighting the texture of contours.
 In contrast, images reconstructed by existing methods appear blurry or incorrect textures.
-The quantitative and qualitative results all show the superiority of our method in terms of lightweight and performance.

 Moreover, we contrast our method with existing methods using the interpretability analysis tool LAM~\cite{gu2021interpreting} to examine the pixel range utilized for SR reconstruction.
 LAM can illustrate the correlation between each pixel and the patch outlined in red during the inference process.
 The diffusion index (DI) and pixel contribution regions are depicted in Fig~\ref{fig:interaction}, where a higher DI or more pixel contribution regions signify a broader range of pixels engaged in the model.
-Our method's higher DI value and broader pixel contribution area compared to existing methods indicate that it captures more contextual information, showcasing the effectiveness of utilizing wavelet domain information and Fourier domain supervision simultaneously.
+Our method's higher DI value and broader pixel contribution area compared to existing methods indicate that it captures more contextual information, showcasing the effectiveness of utilizing wavelet information and Fourier supervision simultaneously.
 In addition, Figure~\ref{supp_inter_visual} shows corresponding visual comparisons.
-Our method not only has higher LAM scores but also has clearer and more accurate SR reconstruction results in corresponding image red patches than existing methods.
+Our method not only has higher LAM scores but also has clearer SR reconstructions in corresponding image red patches than existing methods.